Firekast-io/firekast-docs/source/includes/_release_notes_ios.md

 <pre>
 Built with Swift 4.2.1 (Xcode 10.1).
 New:
-* Replace internal use of MPMoviePlayerController (deprecated) with AVPlayer.
+* Replace internal use of MPMoviePlayerController (deprecated) with AVPlayerViewController.
 Implementation changes slightly:
   * FKPlayerDelegate is now set to FKPlayer and no more passed through FKPlayer.play(_:at:).
   * Show or hide native playback controls using FKPlayer.showPlaybackControls().
   * While playing, control programmatically the playback with FKPlayer.pause(), FKPlayer.resume() or FKPlayer.seek(to:).